Guide To Armor Upgrades

 Back Armor Inserts

-Back protection is the most common armor upgrade for jackets new and old.
+Back protection is the most commonly chosen armor upgrade for jackets, new and old.
 While most motorcycle jackets include removable CE-certified armor in the elbows and shoulders, the vast majority of motorcycle jackets available do not come with a CE-certified back protector.
 When you’re buying a new jacket, it’s a great idea to fit it with a new back armor upgrade at the same time.
-Or, if you’d like to upgrade your current jacket of any brand, bring it into Road Rider to test out the feel and fit of a variety of CE-certified back inserts.

-Harness-style back protectors are usually rated Level 2 and they provide additional elements of protection because they cover a greater area of the spine, including portions of the tail bone and neck.
+Harness-style back protectors cover a greater area of the spine, including portions of the tail bone and neck.
 The shoulder straps ensure the protector stays firmly in place in the event of an accident, and the waist belt provides lumbar support and lower body stability.
 Back protectors of this style can be worn under your jacket or suit.